JoeyShapiro/Cherry/README.md

-oh its getting from the message. i thought i added it i will fix it, must be messing up the times oh, its a proxy error. nginx is doing the timeout
+oh its getting from the message. i thought i added it i will fix it, must be messing up the times oh, its a proxy error. nginx is doing the timeout just remove cause, play with it. dont need it. looks bad

 ## TODO
 - [ ] debug vs prod